• Skip to content

 This can be done by creating a process to identify those volunteers with leadership potential and having a defined developmental plan for them.

-This process can be as simple as making notes on volunteer performance and keeping a log of volunteers that demonstrate leadership characteristics.
+This process can be as simple as making notes on volunteer performance and keeping a log of volunteers who demonstrate leadership characteristics.

 Target those people who show an interest and desire for more responsibility and stay focused on those who have that potential.